luke-dinh/Audio-Processing/README.md

-# Audio Processing using Python and Deep Learning
+# Audio Processing

-This repository will include some projects using Deep Learning on Audio data
+This repository will include some projects using Python Deep Learning on Audio data